chathamabate/fern-os/README.md

 # FernOS

-My own 32-bit x86 operating system!
+A hobby 32-bit x86 operating system.

 ### Building and Running